 Tawi Atair is a very impressive limestone formation – at the surface level (680 m above the sea level) it is 140 m across in NE – SW direction and 100 m in NW – SE direction.
 In the lower half, it narrows down to 60 m across.
 The depth of the sinkhole is 211 m – like 60-floor high building.
 Volume – 975,000 m³.
 Such size is not exceptional – even 8.5 km further to the north-east there is Teiq sinkhole with 90 million m³ volume (one of the largest in the world), but nonetheless Tawi Atair is a very imposing structure with mostly vertical walls.

-Tawi Atair might be formed by a collapse of the roof of giant cave hall but just as well – by gradual widening of fractures in the rock.
+Tawi Atair might be formed by a collapse of the roof of a giant cave hall but just as well – by a gradual widening of fractures in the rock.
 This area of Oman contains much evidence of karst processes – here are located numerous other smaller sinkholes and many caves.

 Trees and birds